TIBCOSoftware/snappydata/README.md

 FROM filestream_topktable
 GROUP BY hashtag ORDER BY TopKCount limit 10;
 ```
-Now, lets try analyzing some tweets using this above syntax in real time using the packaged scripts ..
+Now, lets try analyzing some tweets using this above syntax in real time using SnappyData's packaged scripts.

 #### Step 5 - Create and Query Stream Table and Top-K Declaratively

 You can use the scripts that simulates the twitter stream by copying pre-loaded tweets in a tmp folder.
-Or, you could use a script that access the live twitter stream.
+Or, you could use a script that accesses the live twitter stream.

 ##### Steps to work with simulated Twitter stream